For Photographers

 Retouching Family Portraits

-Recently I worked on two sets of family portraits, both shot outdoors, by different photographers.
+Recently I worked on two sets of outdoor portraits, from two different families, shot by two different photographers.

 Getting Better All The Time